nikolasibalic/ARC-Alkali-Rydberg-Calculator/doc/alkaline_earth_atom_data.rst

 ========================

 .. note::
-    This is module to be released in the forcoming ARC 3.0.0 version.
+    This is module to be released in the forthcoming ARC 3.0.0 version.
     To used it now as a beta feature do::
       from arc.beta import *
     Publication describing this upgrade is in preparation (check this place